-US military announces rescue effort after fueling aircraft crashes in Iraq
+US military announces rescue effort after fuelling aircraft crashes in Iraq

 “The incident occurred in friendly airspace during Operation Epic Fury, and rescue efforts are ongoing.”

-The statement appeared to suggest that the crash involved two planes, possibly colliding or engaging in close manouevres.
+The statement appeared to suggest that the crash involved two planes, possibly colliding or engaging in close manoeuvres.
 The second plane, it said, “landed safely”.

 “This was not due to hostile fire or friendly fire,” the statement added.